MicrosoftDocs/security/zero-trust/deploy/identity.md

 #### Enable Microsoft Defender for Cloud Apps integration with Identity Protection

 Microsoft Defender for Cloud Apps monitors user behavior inside SaaS and modern applications.
-This informs Azure AD about what happened to the user after they authenticated and received a token.
-If the user pattern starts to look suspicious (e.g., a user starts to download gigabytes of data from OneDrive or starts to send spam emails in Exchange Online), then a signal can be fed to Azure AD notifying it that the user seems to be compromised or high risk.
-On the next access request from this user, Azure AD can correctly take action to verify the user or block them.
+This informs Microsoft Entra ID about what happened to the user after they authenticated and received a token.
+If the user pattern starts to look suspicious (e.g., a user starts to download gigabytes of data from OneDrive or starts to send spam emails in Exchange Online), then a signal can be fed to Microsoft Entra ID notifying it that the user seems to be compromised or high risk.
+On the next access request from this user, Microsoft Entra ID can correctly take action to verify the user or block them.

 Take this step: